Dogs aren't the only ones who howl, but why do cats do it?

 1. Physical Problems

-According to VCA, cats that are in pain will make noise.
-If their tummy hurts or they have arthritic joints, or they are injured, they vocalize.
+Cats that are in pain will make noise.
+If their tummy hurts, they have arthritic joints, or they're injured, they vocalize.
 Cats with systemic medical problems like thyroid disease or kidney malfunction (often associated with high blood pressure) may howl, too.
+And you can hardly blame them!
+Even humans won't just sit quietly while in pain.

 Visit the vet if you suspect your cat is in pain!